 But for every relationship that has been strengthened by travel, there is one that has been fractured.
-Traveling with someone might reveal things that you simply don’t like and never knew before: a fear of new cultural experiences and a general sense of closed-mindedness; excessive rigidity and an inability to compromise or deviate from routines; frugality, grouchiness, clinginess…the list goes on and on.
+Traveling with someone might reveal things that you simply don’t like and never knew before: fear of new cultural experiences and a general sense of closed-mindedness; excessive rigidity and an inability to compromise or deviate from routines; frugality, grouchiness, clinginess, the list goes on.

 I’ve had a variety of travel companions over the years; mostly good, but a few not so good.
 With the benefit of hindsight and armed with research on relationship maintenance, I offer the following advice on how to help ensure successful travel with another person.

 Before your trip, be honest about your “travel personality.”
 Yes, travel can be transformative.
 Yes, it’s good to push yourself outside of your comfort zone.
-But – and here’s an important general principle: you are still you, even in a foreign country.
-So, if you know from past experience that staying in youth hostels is just not your thing, you should tell your budget-minded friend this right away.
+But here’s an important general principle: You are still you, even in a foreign country.
+If you know from past experience that staying in youth hostels is just not your thing, you should tell your budget-minded friend this right away.
 If you can’t possibly have a conversation before your first cup of coffee, let that be known too.
 In the moment, these things can easily become fodder for conflict.
 If made known ahead of time, they can be filed away as personal quirks.

 Also, be clear about your need for time alone.
 Especially for those of us who spend a lot of time by ourselves, suddenly being with someone 24-7 can be jarring, no matter how much we cherish that person.
-Indicate up front that your need to have some “me-time” doesn’t signify any kind of a problem.
+Indicate upfront that the need to have “me-time” doesn’t signify any kind of a problem.
 Similarly, be clear about your specific interests and goals for the trip.
 You may want to exercise in the mornings while your travel partner would rather sleep in, or you might love art museums while your partner doesn’t.
-It’s important that you both get to pursue your own interests, or resentment may slowly build.
+It’s important that you both get to pursue your own interests; otherwise, resentment may slowly build.

 If you do find yourself in conflict while traveling, it is best to address it as soon as possible.
 First, identify the problem as you see it.
 Is your partner being too controlling?
 Chronically running late?
 Being a tightwad?
 Complaining excessively about the local culture?
 Only wanting to eat McDonalds and pizza?
 (It’s important to remember that travel can be intense.
-Things that might roll off your back while at home might become all-consuming when you’re together constantly on a trip that you’ve invested in heavily.)
+Something might roll off your back while at home, but it may become all-consuming when you’re constantly together on a trip, one that you’ve invested in heavily.)

-After you’ve identified a specific problem, approach your partner with a calm, level-headed mindset (approaching him with an angry, accusing tone is less likely to be successful, so resist the urge).
-Clearly communicate the problem, and be specific, offering complaints (“I’m disappointed that we haven’t tried any of the local foods.”) rather than general criticisms (“You are so unadventurous!”).
+After you’ve identified a specific problem, approach your partner with a calm, level-headed mindset (approaching him with an angry, accusing tone is less likely to be successful; resist that urge).
+Clearly communicate the problem and be specific (“I’m disappointed that we haven’t tried any of the local foods.”) rather than general criticisms (“You are so unadventurous.”).
 Ask questions to get to the root of the problem.
 Deep down, he might be anxious and uncomfortable in this new place, and seeking out familiar things, like that Big Mac, might help ease his anxiety.
-Once you know the source of the problem, you will better able to work through it successfully.
-For instance, maybe you can ease into the local food scene, going to a place that caters to tourists and has a menu in English.
+Once you know the source of the problem, you will be better able to work through it successfully.
+For instance, maybe you can ease into the local food scene by going to a place that caters to tourists and has a menu in English.

-And as hard as it might be to believe, he may be annoyed with you, too!
-Give him the chance to lay these things out as well.
+And as hard as it might be to believe, he may be annoyed with you, too.
+Give him the chance to lay out his concerns as well.
 In short, and as always, communication is key.

 I’d love to hear your stories of shared travel in the comments section.
 What kinds of conflicts did you experience?
 How did you deal with them?
 In your opinion, what makes for a good travel companion?